Background pattern

 No special storage conditions are required.

-Closely close the container after use.
+Close the container tightly after use.

 Do not use Neocare cream after the expiration date shown on the container.
 The expiration date is the last day of the month indicated.